placek/pmate/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: The pmate team thanks you :sparkles:.

 Now that you are part of the pmate community.